vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 **~END OF ARTICLE~**
 # Part 2: Class A Amplifier

+In this article, we will look at the Class A amplifier.
+It is a classical linear amplifier that delivers a faithful amplified version of the input signal.

+The last article setup the foundational ideas we will use to discuss amplifier classes.
+Here's a quick summary:
+1. An amplifier requires an active device biased at a given current and voltage called its quiescent bias point or Q-point.
+2. The input and output loads presented to the active device determine the amplifier performance.
+3. Amplifiers are classified according to their output waveform.
+4. There is always a trade-off between linearity and efficiency.

+*Insert previous article*

+In this post, we will discuss the following:
+- thing1
+- thing2
+- thing3

+Read time: X mins

+### Class A Amplifier Operation

+As long as power consumption is not a critical specification, most low-noise amplifiers (LNAs) are designed to be Class A amplifiers.
+LNAs are typically used in the receiver side to amplify the weak signal received from an antenna to a reasonable level for post-processing.
+Since the amplification should be distortion-free, having high linearity is paramount.

+The design of a class A FET amplifier is shown below, along with the choice of operating point on the IV-space.
+Let us unpack this schematic in a bit more detail.

+*Insert picture of class A schematic and bias point on IV*

+On the gate input side of the amplifier is a source resistance Rs and a time-varying signal that requires amplification.
+To appropriately bias the gate, a DC voltage needs to be applied on the gate.
+A simple way to do this is

 Class A operation is the classical linear amplifier that most basic textbooks introduce.
 Here we will choose the quiescent bias point to be smack dab in the center of the quasi-linear range.
 The input voltage is constrained to swing only in the limited range where the transistor response is linear.
 The current is set to Imax/2 so that the signal swing can utilize the entire linear range of output current, without being limited by the cutoff region, or Imax of the device.

 *put picture of transistor in class A operation using only IV curves*